- The single biggest change you can make is to switch to a more sustainable energy supplier.

 The first thing to consider is whether the energy provided was directly generated from a sustainable source (such as wind or solar), or if it was conventionally produced and offset.

-While the situation has evolved considerably since 2012, these numbers are still likely a fairly good indication of current trends.
-Practically speaking, the main ways in which energy can leave a building in the context of a commercial gallery space are HVAC, lighting, and computers and appliances.
-These combined accounted for approximately 78% of the energy out of the commercial spaces from the EIA study.
+Practically speaking, the main ways in which energy can leave a building in the context of a gallery space are HVAC, lighting, and computers and appliances.

 Optimising daylight and switching to LED lighting is effective both in reducing a carbon footprint and in lowering financial costs.
 LED lighting also reduces waste, as the need for replacement bulbs is greatly reduced.
 Compact fluorescent lamp (CFL) style bulbs, while energy saving compared to incandescent, should be avoided due to the mercury required in their production.